-This display shows the current state of SYNC I/O Setup software utility in relation to SYNC I/O and external devices, as follows:
+This display shows the current state of the SYNC I/O Setup software utility in relation to the SYNC I/O and external devices, as follows:

-Resolver Locked Lights when SYNC I/O is locked to the chosen external clock reference, or to its Internal clock reference.
+Resolver Locked Lights when the SYNC I/O is locked to the chosen external clock reference, or to its Internal clock reference.

-Speed Calibration Lights when SYNC I/O system clock and all output clocks are at a frequency that corresponds with the chosen sample rate.
-Capable of indicating mismatch of pull-up, pulldown and frame rate.
+Speed Calibration Lights when the SYNC I/O system clock and all output clocks are at a frequency that corresponds with the chosen sample rate.
+Capable of indicating mismatch of pullup, pull-down and frame rate.